Capturing screenshots from remote Selenium RC

 The following demonstrates the latter command (entire screenshot) in Java.
 I

-have added this to a TestNG afterInvocation
+have added this to a TestNG afterInvocation listener for failed tests so that

 I have a screenshot of the page that resulted in the failure, which can be very